a

 Post-market Surveillance and Regulatory Guidance

 Regulatory Authorities globally are now keenly aware of the havoc that cybercriminals could cause and the near certainty that they will do so.
-At the very minimum, your future Post-Market Surveillance must include the issue of cybersecurity and the protection of information relating to devices, the persons using them in addition to patient data.
-The topic and associated threats are vast and Regulators are struggling to prepare and issue official Guidance.
-Meantime you must address the issue starting with ensuring that data protection is part of your Medical Device Risk Management system.
+At the very minimum, your future Post-Market Surveillance must include cybersecurity and the protection of information relating to devices and the persons using them, in addition to patient data.
+The topic and associated threats are vast, and Regulators are struggling to prepare and issue official Guidance.
+In the meantime, you must address the issue, starting with ensuring that data protection is part of your Medical Device Risk Management system.

 Other Actions to Consider